HOPE Scholarship: Public colleges, universities, and technical colleges

+Note: The FAFSA must be completed each year.
+The GSFAPP remains valid for 10 years.

+Application Deadline: The application deadline is the last day of the school term or a student's withdrawal date, whichever occurs first.

+Recommendation: Submit the annual FAFSA or the GSFAPP as early as possible; the earlier you apply, the earlier your college can determine your eligibility and awards.

+Note: Additional college-specific application and deadline requirements may be required.
+Check with your postsecondary institution.

 Criticism

 Non-traditional students were not grandfathered in with the 2011 changes.
 This has led to allegations of age discrimination because students who had not received the grant before Summer 2011 and had graduated from high school more than seven years past were disqualified based on a new "seven year" criteria that has in subsequent years been modified.
-Critics were with Governor Nathan Deal and the sponsors of the bill that caused this change.